alonzi/2017-doathon/README.md

 # Who?

-The event is for people interested in open data &mdash; providers, aggregators or users of open data, data visualizers, data journalists, user experience designers, educators or anyone working towards data open.
+The event is for people interested in open data &mdash; providers, aggregators or users of open data, data visualizers, data journalists, user experience designers, educators or anyone working towards making data open or reusing open data.

-It is organized by the [Data Science Institute](http://dsi.virginia.edu/) (DSI) at the University of Virginia.
+It is organized by the [Data Science Institute](http://dsi.virginia.edu/) (DSI) at the University of Virginia as a satellite event to the [OpenCon doathon](http://doathon.opencon2017.org/) held on 13 November 2017 in Berlin, which was part of [OpenCon 2017](http://opencon2017.org/).

 # When?

 18-19 November 2017 (Saturday & Sunday; 9am-4:30pm on both days)

+If things go well this time, we are planning on having DSI Do-a-thons on a regular basis.

 # Where?